GrannyProgramming/AzureMLOpsInProduction/README.md

 1. **Go to the Repository**: 🔎 Navigate to the main page of the repository on GitHub.

-2. **Optionally - Star the Repository**: ⭐ Click on the "Star" button for easier reference in the future to this repo, this will navigate you to the top of this page where you can star/favourite this repositry
+2. **Optionally - Star the Repository**: ⭐ Click on the "Star" button for easier reference in the future to this repo, this will navigate you to the top of this page where you can star/favourite this repositry.
+Might be useful as new features currently in preview will be incorporated into this repo in the future.

     [![stars - ds-aml-mlops](https://img.shields.io/github/stars/grannyprogramming/ds-aml-mlops?style=social)](https://github.com/grannyprogramming/ds-aml-mlops)